 What to Look For in an Estate Planning Attorney

-To find an estate-planning attorney, you may be able to get a referral from your state bar association.
-Your financial advisor can also likely recommend one; they likely have an attorney to whom they regularly refer clients in need of estate-planning services.
+To find an estate planning attorney, you may be able to get a referral from your state bar association.
+Your financial advisor can also likely recommend one; they typically have attorneys to whom they regularly refer clients in need of estate-planning services.

 A lawyer who specializes in estate planning won’t necessarily have any special certifications or letters after their name to distinguish them from any other lawyer.
 Rather, they’ll simply refer to themselves as estate planning lawyers or estate planning professionals.
 Their entire practice may be explicitly focused on this specialty.
 They may also discuss the areas within estate planning they have experience in.

-You will, of course, need to work with an estate planning lawyer who has passed the bar in your state.
-State-specific expertise is particularly important when it comes to estate planning, as laws and probate procedure differ by state and even on the local level.
+Of course, you will need to work with an estate planning lawyer who has passed the bar in your state.
+State-specific expertise is particularly important when it comes to estate planning, as laws and probate procedure differ by state and even at the local level.

 On a less technical note, you should look for an estate planning attorney who puts you at ease.
-After all, you’ll be working closely with this person during a sensitive time in your life.
+After all, this person will be helping you make what can be difficult and emotional decisions.
 More often than not, you’ll need to disclose a great deal of personal information, including your wishes for after you die.
-That entire process will be significantly easier if you feel comfortable working with your attorney.
+This entire process will be significantly easier if you feel comfortable talking to your attorney.

 Other Estate Planning Certifications

-While an estate planning attorney doesn’t necessarily need separate certifications to practice estate law, some choose to attain further accreditation.
+While an estate planning attorney doesn’t need separate certifications to practice estate law, some choose to attain further credentials.
 Some of these certifications are available to professionals who aren’t lawyers, such as financial advisors or accountants.

 Accredited Estate Planner

-The National Association of Estate Planners and Councils awards this designation to licensed attorneys, certified public accountants, chartered life underwriters and certain other chartered or certified financial advisors.
+The National Association of Estate Planners and Councils awards the accredited estate planner designation to licensed attorneys, certified public accountants, chartered life underwriters and certain other chartered or certified financial advisors.
 Requirements include:

-- Must complete two graduate level courses through the American College of Financial Services.
+- Completion of two graduate level courses through the American College of Financial Services

-- Must complete a minimum of 30 hours of continuing education every 24 months, of which at least 15 hours must be in estate planning.
+- Completion of a minimum of 30 hours of continuing education every 24 months, of which at least 15 hours must be in estate planning

 Chartered Trust and Estate Planner